 Vicodin vs Percocet: Which Is Better?

-Opioid drugs such as Vicodin and Percocet should be last-resort options, only after non-narcotic drugs have been tried and proven noneffective.
+Opioid drugs such as Vicodin and Percocet should be last-resort options.
+Non-narcotic drugs should always be the first choice.
+If they prove ineffective, only then should these drugs become an option.
 So, when it comes to Vicodin vs Percocet, there really is no good option.
 Between the two, however, Vicodin is better.

 Substance Use Disorder and Opioid Drugs